apache/tvm/docs/frontend/tensorflow.md

 - Mobilenet (V1/V2 All)
 - Vgg (16/19)

-Tensorflow frontend expects a feeezed protobuf format as input.
+Tensorflow frontend expects a freezed protobuf format as input.

 Not all models are released as freezed protobuf.
-Soem of tyhem are checkpoints (.ckpt).
+Some of them are checkpoints (.ckpt).
 Please refer to [export](https://github.com/tensorflow/models/tree/master/research/slim#exporting-the-inference-graph) and [freeze](https://github.com/tensorflow/models/tree/master/research/slim#freezing-the-exported-graph)
 instructions to generate protobuf from checkpoint.